YasminBeatriz/Round-Robin-Process-Scheduling-Simulation/README.md

 PROCESS FINISHED: When a process finishes, it is removed from the CPU or the Ready Queue and terminated.

-Each time that an event is triggered, it is placed on the Event Queue until it will be dequeued in the next loop's execution and thus continuing the simulation.
+Each time that an event is triggered, it is placed on the Event Queue until it will be dequeued in the next loop's execution and thus continue the simulation.

-The program also provides a set of data to show an overall performance of the simulation.
+The program also provides a set of data to show at the end an overall performance of the simulation.

 INPUTS (params10.txt):